MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 ### How do I make reaction roles temporary?

-Use `/config reactionroles <group> duration <duration>` to add a timer that starts when the reaction is clicked.
+Use `/config arguments: reactionroles <group> duration <duration>` to add a timer that starts when the reaction is clicked.
 The duration is provided in, say, [the same way as](arguments.md#durations) you use the `temprole` command.

 ### How do I disable notifications that are sent to the user?